IRS Streamlined Installment Agreements

 A non-streamlined agreement is when you set up a payment plan without providing a financial disclosure, but the IRS issues a federal tax lien against you.
 In 2020, during the COVID pandemic, the IRS started offering non-streamlined plans to people who owe up to $250,000 in tax, penalties, and interest.

 If the debt was only related to 2019, the IRS allowed qualifying taxpayers to set up non-streamlined payment plans without filing a federal tax lien.
-To see if these programs are still available, contact a tax professional directly.

 Can businesses set up streamlined installment agreements?